lrussell13/Notes/Discrete-Mathmatics.md

 - Propositions are denoted with capital letters: P, Q, and R

 ### Connectives
-- Conneectives are used for making compound propositions
+- Connectives are used for making compound propositions

 | Name | Represented | Meaning |
 | --- | --- | --- |